dnsimple/dnsimple-support/content/articles/changing-plans.markdown

     ![Identify](/files/change-plan-2.png)

 1. Verify the charges that will be made on your account.
-To complete the plan change, click <label>Switch to plan</label>.
+To complete the plan change, click <label>Confirm</label>.

     ![Verify charges](/files/change-plan-3.png)